Date: 21 – 22 May 2024

 In concrete terms, the module comprises the following blocks:

-- General principles and policies, international perspective (IK)
+- General principles and policies, international perspective (JS)

-- Workshop 1- presentation and discussion of participants’ research projects (CAS or other)
+- Workshop 1- ideas and challenges of participants’ research projects (CAS or other)

-- Sex and gender aspects in animal experiments (TB, PB)
+- Aspects of sex in animal experiments (TB, PB)

 - Precision medicine and Artificial intelligence – AI (AS)